-Use Metes and Bounds App to Draw Plats from Legal Descriptions
+Use Metes and Bounds App to Draw Plats From Legal Descriptions

-Data Entry Was Really Fast:
+Fast Data Entry

 The Lines Didn't Close!
+Data Errors

-Creates a drawing:
+The App Creates a Drawing

 While you can't do a whole lot more within the app, you can export out the data via an email attachment.
-The desktop version of the software (different levels of options up to $69 for Pro), opens the attachment and you can then do a lot of labeling and formatting of the data to produce a more professional-looking report.
+The desktop version of the software (different levels of options up to $69.95 for Pro), opens the attachment and you can then do a lot of labeling and formatting of the data to produce a more professional-looking report.

-I haven't figured out how yet, but you can also overlay your plat on a topo map and send a KML file to place it on a Google Earth map as well.
+You can also overlay your plat on a topo map and send a KML file to place it on a Google Earth map as well.
 Today's buyers and sellers are really very tech-savvy.
 You'll stand out as a professional using tools like these.

 If all you need to do is check legal descriptions to see if they plat out correctly, or if you have a legal and no survey or plat, this app at $4.99 is a real value.
 You can take just a few minutes and show your client the shape of the parcel.

 Once you have them, you can then create a file that will show the plat on a topo map or on Google Earth.
-This should really impress the seller, as you're going to place this info on the Web so interested buyers can see the property's shape and dimensions on the map.
+This should really impress the seller, as you're going to place this info on the web so interested buyers can see the property's shape and dimensions on the map.